Collegiate Opera Scenes Competition

 The scene will be judged on musical style and accuracy, diction, vocal quality, basic stagecraft, individual characterization and ensemble interaction, and creative use of set, props, and costumes based on the competition limitations.

 Scenes that are not in the standard repertoire (new works) shall provide three copies of the music for judging purposes.

 For a detailed description of the judging procedures at both the preliminary and final rounds, click here.

 Application is by email which should contain a completed application (available as a Word document) as an attachment and a link to a private YouTube video or another video format.
 The video must be anonymous with no identifying names or photos associated with it.
-The email should be received no later than 5:00 pm CST October 18, 2013 at:
+The email should be received no later than 5:00 pm CST October 18, 2014 at: email@example.com

 The uploaded video should be labeled only with the name of the opera and scene to preserve anonymity for the preliminary judging round.
 There should be no other identifying features in the link or on the video itself in order to prevent disqualification.

 Please feel free to contact Paul Houghtaling with any questions or if you need assistance with uploading your video to a YouTube link.

 If submitting the $25 application fee by check, please send to:

 - A maximum of twelve finalists, four (4) in each division, will advance and compete in a live performance at the National Convention in Greensboro, NC, on Thursday, January 8, 2015.

 - Upon being moved to the finals, an official letter of invitation to the Convention shall be extended by email to the director by November 15, 2014.